Top Allowance for Loan and Lease Loss Webinars of 2016

 This webinar covered the basics of identifying risk, pricing it appropriately and reflecting it in the reserve.
 It includes an in-depth discussion of the benefits of a standard risk rating system, how to improve profitability of loan pricing models and how risk ratings affect the ALLL.

-This session featured Garver Moore, director of special research for Sageworks Advisory Service Group, and Danny Sharman, a Sageworks core integration project manager, discussing common data problems institutions face for the CECL transition.
+This session featured Garver Moore, director of special research for Abrigo Advisory Service Group, and Danny Sharman, a Abrigo core integration project manager, discussing common data problems institutions face for the CECL transition.
 The session also provides an outline of immediate steps for institutions to take to ensure that information needed for CECL calculations is accessible and sound in time for implementation.